department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 <br>

 <div id="health-help" itemscope itemtype="http://schema.org/Question">
-<h4 itemprop="name">How do I get help if I don't speak English or have hearing loss?</h4>
+<h4 itemprop="name">How do I get help if I don't speak English or need American Sign Language services?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">
-Contact your nearest VA medical center and ask to speak to the patient advocate.
+Contact your patient advocate.
 Your patient advocate can help you get foreign language or American Sign Language services to help you or your family members understand your medical or health care benefits.
 [Find a VA medical center near you](/facilities/).

 </div>
 </div>